Before the Conference

 1. Use the online conference program to review the schedule and lineup for your session.

-2. Upload your paper to the online conference program by April 1, 2023.
+2. Upload your paper to the online conference program two weeks prior to the event.

 3. As a courtesy, please email a copy of your paper to the chair and discussant(s) for your session.
 You can locate the email addresses for your fellow panelists by logging in to the online conference platform, navigating to your session, and clicking on the name of an individual chair or discussant.
 You must be logged in to view email addresses.

-4. For in-person presenters, prepare your presentation on a USB flash drive formatted for a Windows-based PC.
+4. For in-person presenters, prepare your presentation on a USB-A flash drive formatted for a Windows-based PC.

 The Day of the Session

-1. If you are presenting in-person, arrive at the conference room 10 minutes before the session begins, and bring your USB flash drive.
+1. If you are presenting in-person, arrive at the conference room 10 minutes before the session begins, and bring your USB-A flash drive.
 If you are presenting virtually, log in to the online conference platform early and navigate to your session.
 Be ready to enter the virtual Zoom meeting room when it opens.
+As a reminder, all sessions are being recorded.

 2. Be prepared to speak for no more than the allotted time as determined by the chair of the panel.